dhis2/app-platform/docs/scripts/start.md

   --config       Path to JSON config file

 Options:
-  --cwd       working directory to use (defaults to cwd) --port, -p  The port to use when running the development server       [number] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080] --host       Exposes the server on the local network.
-Can optionally provide
+  --cwd        working directory to use (defaults to cwd) --force      Force updating the app shell.
+Normally, this is only done when a
-              an address to use. [boolean or string]
+               new version of @dhis2/cli-app-scripts is detected       [boolean] --port, -p   The port to use when running the development server [number] [default: 3000] --proxy, -P  The remote DHIS2 instance the proxy should point to      [string] --proxyPort  The port to use when running the proxy   [number] [default: 8080] --host       Exposes the server on the local network.
+Can optionally provide an address to use. [boolean or string]
 ```